Fuels: Correct Fuel, Correct Use

 Chimney fires don’t have to happen.
 Here are some ways to avoid them:

-Use seasoned woods only with a water content of less than 20%.
+Use wood fuel with a water content of less than 20%.
 A moisture meter is very useful.

 Never burn cardboard boxes, waste paper or Christmas trees.
-These can start a chimney fire as bits can get sucked up the flue, setting fire to soot or tar in the chimney.
+These can start a chimney fire as bits can get sucked up the flue, setting fire to any soot or tar in the chimney.

 Burn recommended fuels ONLY and NEVER use your fire for waste disposal.
 This can start chimney fires and produces toxic chemicals.

 If you are unsure, check the manufacturer’s instructions or ask your stove supplier.
 Your local fuel merchant may also be able to give you advice as well as, of course, your Guild sweep.

 If you have a thatched property, it is very important to follow your insurance company recommendations and Local Authority guidelines.

 Make sure you are aware of the frequency that your chimney must be swept in order to comply with your insurance policy.
 Your Guild sweep may advise a more regular sweeping frequency than your insurance company requires depending on your situation and what they find in your chimney.

 The two main reasons for damage to a chimney stack are:

 A chimney is built in the most exposed part of the house.
 Sun, wind, rain and frost weathers it for years, and then we light fires underneath and fill it with corrosive soot, which eats away at it from the inside.
 It is no wonder that it needs maintenance from time-to-time.